-1.7.6.1 ANILCA (16 USC 3101-3233)
+1.7.6.1 ANILCA

-- Section 802 sets forth the policy of congress that uses on the public lands in Alaska are to cause the least adverse impact possible on rural residents who depend on subsistence uses of the resources of such lands, consistent with management of fish and wildlife in accordance with recognized scientific principles and the purposes for each unit established. - Section 1313 describes management of national preserves in Alaska and states that they "shall be administered and managed as a unit of the National Park System in the same manner as a national park except as otherwise provided in this Act and except that the taking of fish and wildlife for sport purposes and subsistence uses, and trapping shall be allowed in a national preserve under applicable State and Federal law and regulation."
+- Section 802 sets forth the policy of congress that uses on the public lands in Alaska are to cause the least adverse impact possible on rural residents who depend on subsistence uses of the resources of such lands, consistent with management of fish and wildlife in accordance with recognized scientific principles and the purposes for each unit established. - Section 1313 describes management of national preserves in Alaska and states that they "shall be administered and managed as a unit of the National Park System in the same manner as a national park except as otherwise provided in this Act and except that the taking of fish and wildlife for sport purposes and subsistence uses, and trapping shall be allowed in a national preserve under applicable State and Federal law and regulation." - Section 815 of ANILCA states "Nothing in this title shall be construed as...authorizing a restriction on the taking of fish and wildlife for nonsubsistence uses on the public lands (other than national parks or national monuments) unless necessary for the conservation of healthy populations of fish and wildlife, for reasons set forth in section 816, to continue subsistence uses of such populations, or pursuant to other applicable laws." - Section 1314 (a) of ANILCA states "Nothing in this Act is intended to enlarge or diminish the responsibility and authority of the State of Alaska for management of fish and wildlife on the public lands except as may be provided in title VIII of this Act, or to amend the Alaska constitution."